Last updated: October 11, 2021, 11:00 am

-The River plans to continue to operate for the duration of this community emergency.
+The River plans to continue to operate for the duration of the COVID-19 pandemic.
 Updates will continue to be made on this webpage, social media, and voicemail system as necessary.
-Questions and concerns can be directed to email@example.com or (608) 442-8815.
+Questions and concerns can be directed to firstname.lastname@example.org or (608) 442-8815.

-What to bring to The River to receive boxed groceries
+What to bring to The River to receive groceries

 Food Bridge: food delivery for homebound seniors